 Though the Impact Cratering Lab has been used extensively in undergraduate courses, it is also appropriate for advanced high school students.
 These laboratory exercises can be integrated into a planetary geology unit or can stand alone as a way to illustrate physical concepts such as forces and energy.

-The Impact Cratering Lab aligns with the following National Science Education Standards for Physical Science and Earth and Space Science:
+The Impact Cratering Lab aligns with the Next Generation Science Standards:

 Background Materials and Exercises